brown-band/website/pages/scripts/2021-2022/fall/cornell-censored.md

 :sd[Band forms X and plays Party in the U.S.A]

-I know that didn’t sound like an apology, so to continue in the spirit of reconciliation, we thought we'd come up with a list of things that are bigger and better at Cornell than at Brown.
+I know that didn’t sound like an apology, so to continue in the spirit of reconciliation, we thought we’d come up with a list of things that are bigger and better at Cornell than at Brown.

 :::script-list